I love Jello shots and I enjoy giving tips on how to make them for your party.

 Jello shooters (a.k.a.
 Jello shots) can be a lot of fun to make, and a lot of fun to share with your friends, or serve at parties or barbecues.

 Using this basic recipe will allow you to create any type of Jello shot you like at just the right strength.
-Typically vodka is used but you can mix it up and use other types of liquors such as rum or gin.
+Vodka is typically used, but you can mix it up and use other types of liquors such as rum or gin.
 This recipe will ensure that your shooters aren't too strong but they have enough booze in them to be noticeable and tasty at the same time.
-If you like your shots stronger or weaker you can just compensate by removing or adding water.
+If you like your shots stronger or weaker, you can just compensate by removing or adding water.
 Just make sure you're using 2 cups of liquids.

 - 1 package Jello powder

 - 1/2 cup vodka or liquor of choice